jacobdotcosta/github-workflow-test/plugins/quarkus/README.md

-## Quarkus Frontend
+## Scaffold template fields

-This plugin proposes different UI fields to:
+This plugin proposes different UI fields to be used part of a template scaffolded by backstage:

 | Name                                                        | Description                                                                                                                     |
 |-------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------|